AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/working-across-timezones.md

 You can use a series of calculated custom fields on a custom form to display the current time for users in your organization, like a row of airport clocks displaying the time in multiple cities.
 You could create a field for each of the time zones where your users work, each calculating the time for its time zone.

-For more information, see [Add calculated data to a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md), as well as the section [Date & time calculated custom fields](../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md#date) in the article [Overview of calculated data expressions](../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).
+For more information, see [Add calculated fields to a form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/add-a-calculated-field.md), as well as the section [Date & time calculated custom fields](../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md#date) in the article [Overview of calculated data expressions](../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

 ### Use text fields instead of date fields in a custom form {#use-text-fields-instead-of-date-fields-in-a-custom-form}

 If you don't want [!DNL Workfront] to convert times you configure for in an object for users in different time zones, you can use a text field in a custom form that you attach to an object, rather than a date field.
 This way, the time displays the time you type for everyone on the project.

 If you do this, we recommend that you remind the form's users to calculate the difference between their time zone and yours so that they can determine when work should start and end.
 You could include this in the instructions you type for the custom form, or in a tool tip for that field.
-For more information, see [Add a custom field to a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md).
+For more information, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).